-15. Locomotive and Marine Operating Hours: No funds awarded under the NMED CDP shall be used to retrofit, replace, upgrade or install idle reduction technologies on eligible locomotives or marine engines that operate less than 1000 hours per year.
-Engine hours may be combined to reach the 1000-hour threshold where two engines will be scrapped and replaced with a single engine.

-16. Locomotive Engine Tier: No funds awarded under the NMED CDP shall be used to replace any locomotive or locomotive engine with a Tier 3 or lower engine.
-No funds awarded under the Program shall be used to replace Tier 2+ line-haul locomotives or locomotive engines.
+- 17. Locomotive and Marine Operating Hours: No funds awarded under the NMED CDP shall be used to retrofit, replace, upgrade or install idle reduction technologies on eligible locomotives or marine engines that operate less than 1000 hours per year. - 18.
+Locomotive Tier: No funds awarded under the NMED CDP shall be used to replace any locomotive engine with a Tier 3 or lower engine.
+No funds awarded under the Program shall be used to replace Tier 2+ line-haul locomotive engines.
 No funds awarded under the Program shall be used to install Automatic Engine Start-Stop technologies on locomotives currently certified to Tier 0+ or higher.
-Refer to Table 3a and 3b for further explanation.
+Refer to Table 3 for further explanation.

-Current Locomotive - e Replace 017+ or l Verified Exhaust Idle Reduction Certified Remanufacture Tier Tier 0+ - 3 Tier 4 All-Electric Control Technology System Unregulated -Tier 2 No Yes Yes Yes Yes Yes Tier 2+ switcher No Yes Yes Yes Yes Yes Tier 2+ line haul No No No Yes Yes Yes Tier 3 - Tier 4 No No No No No No Previous engine model year engines may be used if the engine is certified to the same emission standards applicable to EMY 2017.
-Automatic Engine certified to Tier 0 or ur • hnologies are only eligi ble to be i nstalled on loco omotives currently
+Current Engin EMY 20 e Replace 017+ or ement: Electric Verified Exhaust Idle Reduction Certified Remanufacture

+Locomotive Tier Tier 0+ - 3 Tier 4 All-Electric Control Technology System

+Unregulated -Tier 2 No Yes Yes Yes Yes Yes

+Tier 2+ switcher No Yes Yes Yes Yes Yes

+Tier 2+ line haul No No No Yes Yes Yes

+Tier 3 - Tier 4 No No No No No No

+Previous engine model year engines may be used if the engine is certified to the same emission standards

+applicable to EMY 2017.

-Table 5a.
-Locomotive Engines Funding Restrictions FY17-18 Funding
+Table 3.
+Locomotive Engines Funding Restrictions